Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-23-power-of-deep-thinking.md

 4. Enhance learning and skill development: Engaging in deep thinking promotes self-reflection and evaluation, helping engineers and leaders identify areas for improvement and develop new skills.
 5. Foster a culture of reflection and continuous improvement: Encouraging deep thinking within teams helps create an environment where reflection, learning, and growth are valued and nurtured.

-### 🔬 The Structures our Brain Uses for Different Types of Thinking
+### 🔬 The Human Brain and Different Types of Thinking

 Our brains are wired to handle different types of thinking.
 Quick thinking, or System 1 thinking, involves making fast, automatic, and intuitive decisions.
 This thinking is essential for managing everyday tasks and reacting to unexpected situations.
 In contrast, deep thinking, or System 2 thinking, requires deliberate and focused mental effort to analyse complex problems and develop well-reasoned solutions.
 Neither System 1 nor System 2 thinking is considered good or bad.
 They are different and there are trade offs with both.
 Achieving a balance is ideal to arrive at the best solution and many problems aren't complex enough to require System 2 thinking anyway.